Critical Thinking Course Pack

 - Committed, Dependable, and Honorable

-- Individual score reports of all metrics for each student completing the selected preliminary diagnostic assessment.
-Optional group graphics with statistical summary of scores; Excel spreadsheet of responses of all custom questions, and all scores for each person assessed.
+- Individual score reports of all metrics for each student completing the selected diagnostic assessment.
+Group graphics with statistical summary of scores; Excel spreadsheet of responses to all custom demographic questions, and all scores for each person assessed.

-- Unique organizational login which all the client’s participating students to access the full set of 18 training modules.
-Related aggregated data reports on number of logins and minutes of usage of each module by the client’s participants.
+- Unique organizational login which all the client’s participating students use to access the full set of 20 training modules.
+Aggregated data reports on number of logins and minutes of usage of each module by the client’s participants.

 Results Reported (Actionable Metrics Assessed): For metrics measured and the other specifics related to the assessment, see Critical Thinking Keys and Strategies

-Licenses to Administer: Sold globally exclusively to public and private educational institutions; DOE, NSF, NIH, RWJ and other grant-funded projects; higher
+Licenses to Administer: Sold globally exclusively to public and private educational institutions; DOE, NSF, NIH, RWJ, and other grant-funded projects; higher education program evaluation consultants; doctoral dissertation scholars; and other government and agency level entities.

 Comprehensive assessment support services are available to not-for-profit educational organizations, government agencies, NGOs, dissertation scholars, and funded research clients.

-- Administration strategies: (e.g., anonymous or with personal identifiers, the use of client-specific questions, the possibility of group sampling to achieve an aggregated group profile, suggestions on introducing the CT-Course Pack to prospective student participants, etc.)
+- Administration strategies: Clients can keep test takers anonymous or use personal identifiers; sampling methods can measure an aggregated group profile without testing everyone; we give suggestions on introducing the CT-Course Pack to prospective student participants.

 - Privacy Protection: We assist the client with privacy protection strategies, including, if needed, completely anonymous double-blind assessments.